 Pro Tip: If you use a catchy title for your video – e.g. something you might search for on YouTube – you are likely to get more views for your video, than with a generic video name.

 It is really important to note that Video Privacy Settings should be set to ‘Public’ so your video can be viewed by our judges and the general public.
-You can find lots of information in the YouTube Help Centre about privacy settings, how to upload videos, supported file formats, etc.
+You can find lots of additional information in the YouTube Help Centre about privacy settings, how to upload videos, supported file formats, etc.

 After judging, you are free to remove your video from YouTube if you wish, as the video still remains yours.
 However, if your video is shortlisted, we will need a high quality copy of the original video file (to upload to the ReelLIFE SCIENCE YouTube channel and for public screenings and promotion).